cagehao/AssetMappr-Mobile-APP-master/README.md

 ![SecondPage.png](https://raw.github.com/cagehao/AssetMappr-Mobile-APP-master/master/SecondPage.png)

 ## About this App
-This is a mobile application for community asset mapping developed using Flutter.
+This is a mobile application for community asset mapping developed using Flutter By NYU students and CMU students.
 [Web Version](https://github.com/jameson-c/asset-mappr)

 ## Getting Started
 Requirements: